 These medications may include morphine, lorazepam, hyoscyamine and haloperidol.
-In case you have misplaced yours, here is Agrace’s printable guide for how to give these medications.
+Here is a printable medication tracker and guide for how to give these medications.

-Before you give any comfort medication for the first time, please call Agrace at (800) 553-4289 and talk with a nurse to be sure it’s the right step.
+Before you give any comfort medication to an Agrace Hospice Care patient for the first time, please call us at (800) 553-4289 and talk with a nurse to be sure it’s the right step.

-Agrace cannot take back unused medications, but we will help you learn how to dispose of them safely.
-This will prevent harm to children or pets who might take them accidentally, or to others who might take them illegally.
+Safely disposing of unneeded medications will prevent harm to children or pets who might take them accidentally—or to others who might take them illegally.